-We’d finally reached the stage, as we do at this time every year, when we wanted to treat ourselves to a premium experience – someone to take care of us!
-So we’re driving up the incline drive to Maison de la Mer and note our names have been written on the ‘Welcome’ blackboard (isn’t it lovely to be expected) and yep, there were the owners, Bruce & Carol Hyland ready to greet us.
-What a beeoootiful property!
-It looks fabulous on the website but even more scrumptious in reality.
-Elegant, French, beautiful displays of china and antiques in this petite lodge….love that word ‘petite.
-It was lovely to enter our warm suite and hear soothing music being played on the stereo – to see my favourite long stemmed white roses, reclining in a vase by the bedside.
-Since September last year and (you know the date) our nerves have been a little jangled.
+We’d finally reached the stage, as we do every year, where we wanted to treat ourselves to a premium experience.
+We arrived at Maison de la Mer and noted that our names have been written on the ‘Welcome’ blackboard (isn’t it lovely to be expected?)
+The owners, Bruce & Carol Hyland, are ready to greet us.
+What a beautiful property!
+It looks fabulous on the website, but is even more scrumptious in reality.
+It’s elegant, French, with beautiful displays of china and antiques.
+It was lovely to enter our warm suite and hear soothing music being played on the stereo – with my favourite long-stemmed white roses in a vase by the bedside!
+Since September 2010 and February 2011. our nerves have been a little jangled.
 Carol will never know how much those white roses mean to me!

-We’re really enjoying the other two couples staying here and is not a chore to spend an hour in the evening chatting over drinks and nibbles – Well “nibbles” doesn’t exactly describe it – think weeping blue vein cheese, figs, homemade guacamole dip, wafer thin cheese rounds still warm from the oven.
-Enough!
-Ok, not quite.
-The breakfasts are an event – served on a long French oak table laden with unusual, but tasteful cutlery and plates, a tall candle flickering in the centrepiece.
-Enough! – I need to tell you about the two different dining experiences we’ll be having at Fangiornis and the Little Bistro, but here’s some more of Maison de la Mer.
+We’re really enjoying spending time with the other two couples staying here.
+It’s not exactly a chore to spend an hour in the evening chatting over drinks and nibbles.
+Well, “nibbles” doesn’t exactly describe it.
+Think weeping blue vein cheese, figs, homemade guacamole dip, and wafer-thin cheese rounds still warm from the oven!
+The breakfasts here are an event – served on a long French oak table laden with unusual but tasteful cutlery and plates, and a tall candle flickering in the centrepiece.
+Beautiful!